 The difference between Hydroponics and Aquaponics isn’t much when you think about the organic vegetables grown by both systems.
 Unless altered by management, they both turn out quality produce in a soil-less environment.
 In my humble opinion they are also the best methods to grow Thriving Veggies indoors such as an empty garage, an extra room in your house, or even a greenhouse in the backyard.
 The main difference is that Aquaponics introduces fish stock that play a significant role in the production of clean natural nutrients for the plants.
 The Hydroponics systems have their own charm too.
 It just depends on what type of system works best for your environment, so it’s a good idea to analyze each one before you put money and time into it.

-We’ll go over these systems and keep you up to date on their pro’s and con’s in our series, Part 1,Part 2, and Part 3.
+We’ll go over these systems and keep you up to date on their pro’s and con’s in our series, Part 1,Part 2, Part 3 and Part 4.

 Hydroponics systems offer many benefits of their own.
 Like the Aquaponics method, soil is not needed which minimizes instances of pesticides and chemicals commonly found in soil-based gardens.
 The success of a hydroponics system will hinge on proper care of its plumbing layout, the nutrients applied regularly, and the plants in its grow beds.
 As such, it’s very important to know how to properly maintain a hydroponics system and what methods are available to choose from.
 The key is finding a hydroponics setup that is in line with the type of plants grown, and the year round weather in it’s location.